Freeport, New York: 1900–1939: expansion

-The "Kissing Bridge," which no longer exists, crossed the Freeport-Baldwin border over Milburn Creek at Seaman Avenue.
-Postcard c.
+The former "Kissing Bridge," which crossed the Freeport-Baldwin border over Milburn Creek at Seaman Avenue, c.
 1913.

 In the years after incorporation, Freeport was a tourist and sportsman's destination for its boating and fishing.

 From 1902 into the late 1920s, the New York and Long Island Traction Corporation ran trolleys through Freeport to Jamaica, Hempstead, and Brooklyn.
 These trolleys went down Main Street in Freeport, connecting to a ferry at Scott's Hotel near Ray Street.
 In later years these ferries departed from Ellison's dock on Little Swift Creek, served by separate trolleys operated by the Great South Bay Ferry Company.
 The ferries took people to Point Lookout, about three miles (5 km) south of Freeport, where there is an ocean beach.
 For a few years after 1913, the short-lived Freeport Railroad Company ran a trolley nicknamed "the Fishermen's Delight" along Grove Street (now Guy Lombardo Avenue) from Sunrise Highway to the waterfront.
 Also in this era, in 1910 Arthur and Albert Heinrich flew the first American-made, American-powered monoplane, built in their Merrick Road airplane factory (see also Heinrich Pursuit).
 WGBB, founded in 1924, became Long Island's first 24-hour radio station.